Skip to main content

 Prior to installing the new clutch kit, I made sure to fix all oil leaks at the rear of the engine

-Clutch kit balancing
+Clutch balancing

 New pressure place and clutch disk in place.
 I'm using the propeller shaft to center the clutch disk, as this obviously has tighter tolerances than the plastic fantastic tool that is included with the clutch kit.